 Published By Janet Gershen-Siegel at October 27th, 2017

 Virality is kind of an odd thing, though.
-We can see it and we can sort of explain it, but we have trouble really defining it and getting it happen organically.
+We can see it and we can sort of explain it.
+But many of us have trouble really defining it and getting it to happen organically.
 It’s a lot like trying to capture lightning in a bottle.

 A Google image search for that picture turns up thousands of hits.
 The image has been used as a meme and as a punchline for all sorts of captions, including political ones.

 When the two subjects of the photograph had their picture taken, neither of them thought the image was more than just a joke.
-Neither of them intended for the image to be used as a punchline during the 2016 election.
+And neither of them meant for the image to be used as a punchline during the 2016 election.

 Viral content tends to evoke strong emotions.
 We are all bombarded all day, every day, with content.
-We simply cannot take it all in. hence we tend to share with others.
+We simply cannot take it all in.
+Hence we tend to share with others.
 It’s not just because we like what we’ve seen, heard, or read.
 It’s also because we know, even if it’s just subconsciously, that others might miss out.
+Plus we also might feel we get some social cachet from sharing the funny, hip content.

 In our example, of course the evoked emotion is humor.